 "The Mental Health Workforce in California: Trends in Employment, Education, and Diversity" cites a 35.4% increase in job growth for substance abuse and behavioral disorders between the years of 2006 and 2016 - the fastest growth rate of all mental health professionals.
 Marriage and family therapists are expected to increase by 21.9% during the same period, while researchers expect the growth rate for mental health counselors to increase by 20.5%.

-If you want to help people, and have a desire to work as a counselor in a number of specialties that promise job growth and increased opportunities, request information from the schools listed below.
+If you want to help people and have a desire to work as a counselor, you may want to request more information about counseling degree programs from one or more of the schools listed below.